List of Apple Inc. media events: 2012

-Apple Special Event (March 7, 2012)
+Apple special event (March 7, 2012)

 On February 28, 2012, Apple announced a media event scheduled for March 7, 2012, at the Yerba Buena Center.
 Apple didn't disclose in advance what would be announced at the event, but it was widely expected to be a new version of the iPad.
 It was also rumored that Apple might release a new television set top box.
-The announcement affected the tablet resale market, and Apple's stock price reached a record closing figure on the same day that the Dow Jones Industrial Average reached a closing figure of above 13,000 for the first time since the Global Financial Crisis.
+The announcement affected the tablet resale market, and Apple's stock price reached a record closing figure on the same day that the Dow Jones Industrial Average reached a closing figure of above 13,000 for the first time since the 2008 financial crisis.
 (Apple is not a Dow Jones component.)

 The keynote began 10 AM PST (18:00 UTC) with Cook introducing iOS 5.1, a Japanese version of Siri, and the 3rd generation Apple TV before the 3rd generation iPad.
 Eddy Cue gave a demo of the new Apple TV interface.
 At the media event, Cook talked about a 'post-PC world', a world where the personal computer is no longer the center of one's digital life, and of how the 3rd generation iPad will be one of the main contributors of the 'post-PC world'.

 WWDC 2012 (June 11–15, 2012)

 WWDC 2012 was held in Moscone Center West from June 11 to June 15.
 The ticket price remained the same as the 2010 WWDC, selling at US$1,599.
 Apple changed the purchasing process by requiring purchases to be made using an Apple ID associated with a paid Apple developer account.
-Tickets went on sale shortly after 8:30am Eastern Time on Wednesday April 25, 2012, and were sold out within 1 hour and 43 minutes.
+Tickets went on sale shortly after 8:30 am Eastern Time on April 25, 2012, and were sold out within 1 hour and 43 minutes.
 The keynote highlighted the launch of Apple Maps, and also announced new models of the MacBook Air and MacBook Pro including one with Retina Display.
 Apple also showcased OS X Mountain Lion and iOS 6.

-In prior years, attendees were required to be at least 18 years old.
-In 2012, Apple changed this requirement to at least 13 years after a minor who was "accidentally" awarded a student scholarship in 2011 successfully petitioned Tim Cook to retain the award.
-Despite the change, Beer Bash attendees were still required to be 18 years old, and 21 years old to consume alcohol, in accord with local and federal laws.
-Neon Trees performed at the WWDC Bash.

 This keynote was streamed live exclusively on iOS devices and OS X, through the Safari web browser on June 11, 2012.